halilozel1903/AndroidBluetoothChatApp/README.md

 2. By using Android Bluetooth APIs, we can easily access Bluetooth related functions.

-3. It allows to connect to other devices using the Bluetooth API. <br> <br>
+3. It allows to connect to other devices using the Bluetooth API.

 ## What can we do using Bluetooth APIs ❓